siawashkasra/capstone/README.md

 ## Features:
 1. Create Teams
 2. Create and Assign Tasks
+3. Drag and Drop Tasks
-3. View tasks on Calendar
+4. View tasks on Calendar

 ## This project is divided into two different apps